 WE C Hope of effective care for all children with retinoblastoma, survivors and their families.

-WE C Hope and the Kenya Childhood Cancer Trust share implementation, fundraising and administrative responsibilities for Rati’s Challenge activities in Kenya.
+Our partners at the Kenya Childhood Cancer Trust share implementation, fundraising and administrative responsibilities for Rati’s Challenge activities.

 World Child Cancer Day (Feb 15): raises awareness of childhood cancer and its impact worldwide, and encourages families and childhood cancer communities in developed countries to help affected families in less developed countries.

 World Retinoblastoma Week (May): focuses on achieving early diagnosis through awareness of white pupil as the most common early sign of this cancer, and increasing understanding of global issues in care for children, families and adult survivors..